Glucose Goddess recipes promise stable energy and minimal midday hunger pangs - 5 to try

 How do you like your eggs in the morning?
 After trying these prep-ahead protein-packed egg cups, you might like yours baked!
 If you ask us, these easy-to-eat beauties, that contain feta, mushrooms and broccoli are ideal for grabbing before you head out the door or for eating when you’re sitting (or standing) at your desk

 What a nutritionist thinks?
 Registered nutritionist Cath Watts, of Cath Watts Nutrition, says: “I really love the Glucose Goddess savoury breakfasts.
-The egg cups (that are easy grab and go options) have plenty of protein which will fill you up at breakfast time, keep you satisfied for longer as well as keeping your blood sugar stable for longer.”
+The egg cups (that are easy grab-and-go options) have plenty of protein which will fill you up at breakfast time, keep you satisfied for longer, and keep your blood sugar stable for longer.”

 Glucose Goddess recipes: Egg cups